Dicey Games: Shared Sources of Randomness in Distributed Systems: Algorithms and complexities

 Let $\hx_1, \dots, \hx_n \in [0, 1]$ constitute a normal solution of the system $S$, and let $\strat_\ada$ and $\strat_\bert$ be strategies for Ada and Bertrand that both consist of playing each action $x_i$ with probability $\hx_i$ (which is possible since their sum equals $1$).
 Then, we need to check that for every action the Devil can choose, the expected payoff is non-negative.

 If the Devil plays the action $x_i^\leq$, then the expected payoff is:

 i.e. $0$.
 And symmetrically, it is $0$ if the Devil plays the action $x_i^\geq$.
 If the Devil plays the action $I$, then the expected payoff is the sum $\sum_i \sum_j \hx_i \hx_j \lambda_{ij}^I,$ which is also non-negative by hypothesis.
-In all cases, the green players secure a non-negative.
+In all cases, the team secures a non-negative expected payoff.

 \paragraph*{If Ada and Bertrand have a collective strategy to get a non-negative expected payoff, then the system $S$ has a normal solution.}

 Let $\strat_\ada$ and $\strat_\bert$ be such strategies.
 Let us write $\hx_1, \dots, \hx_n$ for the probabilities with which Ada chooses the actions $x_1, \dots, x_n$, respectively, and let $\hy_1, \dots, \hy_n$ be the same probabilities for Bertrand.